maths/stack-web/website_files/Events/2025-11-27-MeclibSeminar.md

 In this seminar Martin will give a general overview of Meclib and we’ll see some examples of STACK questions that make use of Meclib.
 There will be plenty of time for questions and discussion.

 ## Reference
+Kraska, Martin (2025).
+Case study [Meclib: supporting mechanical systems](https://stack-assessment.org/CaseStudies/2025/Mechlib/)

 Kraska, Martin, & Schulz, Dennis.
 (2021).
 Automatic assessment of free body diagrams using STACK.
 Presented at the International Meeting of the STACK Community 2021, Zenodo. [http://doi.org/10.5281/zenodo.4916138](http://doi.org/10.5281/zenodo.4916138)

 Kraska, Martin.
 (2022).
 Meclib: Dynamic and interactive figures in STACK questions made easy.
 Presented at the International Meeting of the STACK Community 2022, Leoben, Austria. [https://github.com/mkraska/meclib/blob/main/References/STACK%202022%20Kraska%20V2.pdf](References/STACK%202022%20Kraska%20V2.pdf)

 Kraska, Martin.
 (2022).
 Meclib: Dynamic and Interactive Figures in STACK Questions Made Easy.
 International Journal of Emerging Technologies in Learning (iJET).
-17. 15-27. [http://doi.org/10.3991/ijet.v17i23.36501](http://doi.org/10.3991/ijet.v1
+17. 15-27. [http://doi.org/10.3991/ijet.v17i23.36501](http://doi.org/10.3991/ijet.v17i23.36501).